Cuily-v/S3C2/readme.txt

 Our Matlab (>= 2018) code admits a few experimental usages and has not been extensively tested.

 The algorithm S3C2 is illustrated with an example in demo.m.
-The parameters in the example are given randomly.

-The codes of the comparison algorithms in the article: SSC, SSSC, WSSC and SWSSC are refer to the relevant articles, and the SIMLR package was downloaded from Github (https://github. com/BatzoglouLabSU/SIMLR)
+The codes of the comparison algorithms in the article: SC3, SinNLRR, Corr and SSSC are refer to the relevant articles, and the SIMLR package was downloaded from Github (https://github. com/BatzoglouLabSU/SIMLR)

 All comparison methods use the default parameters mentioned in the articles.